AnaHrnndz/pbdood/Readme.md

-# PBDOOD: Phylogeny-based Domain-rriented Orthology Delineation
+# PBDOOD: Phylogeny-based Domain-oriented Orthology Delineation

 ![Graphical summary of the DOOD pipeline](images/graphical_summary.jpg "Summary of the DOOD workflow")